AdamSobieski/Narratology/Content/Knowledge.md

 ## Scenarios Involving Multiple Knowledgebases

-Scenarios to be explored in greater detail include those where multiple knowledgebases are to be worked with simulataneously and those where knowledgebases may contain references to other knowledgebases as can occur with reification and quoting.
+Important scenarios to be explored in greater detail include those where multiple knowledgebases are desired to be worked with simulataneously and those where knowledgebases may contain references to other nested knowledgebases as can occur with reification and quoting.

 ## Attributes and Predicate Definitions